-The landed cost feature allows you to record the total cost of inventory for Cost of Sales accounting, including purchase price, freight, insurance, custom duties and other costs.
+Landed costs are a way to spread those extraneous costs so they provide more accurate profit reporting.
+They allow you to record the total cost of inventory per unit for cost of sales accounting, including purchase price, freight, insurance, custom duties and other costs.

 Examples of costs which you might want to include in the cost of inventory are: